 Leslie is a Marriage and Family Therapist bringing thirty years of clinical experience to the emerging field of Climate Psychology.
 She works as an educator/consultant to institutes recognizing the benefits of behavioral research for cultural shifts and policy change.
 She is the author of four books, including Emotional Resiliency in the Era of Climate Change (for mental health clinicians) and All the Feelings Under the Sun (for middle school kids).
 Leslie has worked at Ground Zero on disaster mental health teams and is on faculty with the California Institute of Integral Studies. www.lesliedavenport.com

 We welcome more contributors and collaborators.
 If you have climate related work that you would like us to feature, or you would like to join us in creating Talk Climate content, please contact us at info@TalkClimate.org

-Climate Action Families a 501(c)(3) serves as the non-profit host for Talk Climate.
+Talk Climate is a program of Climate Action Families a 501(c)(3) non-profit.
 Climate Action Families provides a way for the entire family to work together, in community, to explore and become proficient in climate justice work.

 Our vision is a healthy planet, with clean air, water, and food for all.
 We help each other develop our skills to make us better advocates, family members, and community members so we can achieve our vision, live the lives we desire, and ensure the skills are passed on to future generations.